acelinkio/argocd-homelab/docs/setup.md

   sources        = [authentik_source_oauth.google.uuid]
 }
 ```
+### Authentik Update Consent Duration
+This is a manual step until either the default authentik resource can be imported or another stage we manage can be used.

+Update stage default-provider-authoerization-consent to use 26 weeks instead of 4.

 ### Login to Kyoo
 Kyoo does not seed the initial user.
 Instead the first login allows for an administrator account to be created.
 Be sure to set this up.